 These caves, just as the other karst features of Florida, have formed in Floridan Aquifer.
-This aquifer consists of water bearing limestones – more permeable than most other limestones elsewhere.
-In fact this limestone is porous, like a cheese, but with many fissures and tunnels.
+This aquifer consists of water-bearing limestones – more permeable than most other limestones elsewhere.
+In fact, this limestone is porous, like cheese, but with many fissures and tunnels.
 As water is passing through the limestone, the later is dissolved and cave systems are formed.
 In the upper reaches of these cave systems form sinkholes but in the lower reaches – powerful springs, which often discharge already under the sea level.

 Woodville Karst Plain

 Wakulla – Leon Sinks cave system has formed in Woodville Karst Plain – a region around Tallahassee and south from the city.
-This plain is very rich with sinkholes, submerged caves and powerful springs.
-Limestone here was deposited in mid-Cretaceous – late Oligocene times.
+This plain is very rich with sinkholes, submerged caves, and powerful springs.
+The limestone here was deposited in mid-Cretaceous – late Oligocene times.

-Now the land here is located just few metres above the sea level.
+Now the land here is located just a few meters above the sea level.
 Caves though go 106.7 m deep – far below the sea level.
-This is explained by the much lower sea level in ice age – caves for most part were formed then.
+This is explained by the much lower sea level in the ice age – caves, for the most part, were formed then.

 5 – 10 km northwest from from Wakulla Spring in the forest are found numerous sinkholes called Leon Sinks.
 Part of these sinkholes is located in Leon County, part – in Wakulla County.
 Some are enormous (Big Dismal is some 60 m deep), some smaller, some have small lakes at bottoms and some are dry.

 Here starts the Wakulla – Leon Sinks cave system.
-Not all sinkholes now are leading into the cave – most likely the passages have been silted up, but quite many have connections to cave.
+Not all sinkholes now are leading into the cave – most likely the passages have been silted up, but quite many have connections to the cave.
 Some of Leon Sinks are listed below:

 - Big Dismal – wet sinkhole (with lake in it).
 This sinkhole is 30 m deep up to the water level and another 30 m deep below the water level.
-At 25 m depth is located entrance in cave system.
+At 25 m depth is located the entrance in the cave system.
 Located at 30.315803 N 84.351568 W.